-The attorney can coordinate with the local district attorney’s office to maybe agree to a lower, affordable bond amount.
-If an attorney gets such an agreement, the Judge will typically sign off to the lower bond amount without a hearing.
+The attorney can coordinate with the local district attorney’s office to try and negotiate a lower, affordable bond amount.
+If an attorney gets such an agreement, the Judge will sign off to the lower bond amount, typically without a hearing.
 The benefit of this practice is that it is extremely quick, and the defendant gets a guaranteed, lower bond amount.

-If a defendant has not been indicted, the attorney will have to file a Petition for Writ of Habeas Corpus.
+If the court has not indicted the defendant the attorney will have to file a Petition for Writ of Habeas Corpus.
 Since there is no indictment, i.e., no cause number, a defendant does not have any court dates.
 The Writ brings the defendant over to Court for a bond reduction hearing.
 Once in court, the attorney can agree with the State to a lower bond amount or put on evidence for the Judge in order to request a lower bond amount.

 The Bottom Line

-If a defendant has been indicted, the attorney will file a Motion for a Bond Reduction.
+If a judge has indicted the defendant the attorney will file a Motion for a Bond Reduction.
 The attorney will then either agree with the State for a lower bond amount or put on a hearing in front of the Judge, similar to the Writ process.

 Contact the experienced attorneys at Case J. Darwin for more information on Bond Reductions, we are here to help!